claudiucc/openweather-spring-boot/README.md

 ```

 ### Call current weather data for one location by city name
 You can call by city name.
-It retrieves the date from OpenWeather and stores the weather data into the H2 database.
+It retrieves the data from OpenWeather and stores the weather data into the H2 database.

 ### Example
 ```